-The RC comprises three independent non-executive Directors, namely, Mr Tan Eng Ann, Mr Yong Yean Chau and Mr Ng Sey Ming, with Mr Tan Eng Ann as Chairman of the RC.
+The RC comprises three independent non-executive Directors, namely, Mr Tay Seo Long, Mr Tito Shane Isaac and Mr Tan Eng Ann, with Mr Tay Seo Long as Chairman of the RC.

 The RC is guided by its terms of reference that had been amended in line with the Code.
 During the year, the RC met twice, which was attended by all members of the RC, discussing various remuneration matters and recording its decisions by way of minutes.
 All the Committee members were involved in the deliberations.
 No Directors were involved in fixing of his own remuneration.
-There are, at present, no provisions allowing the Company to reclaim incentive components of remuneration from Executive Directors and key management personnel in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss to the Company.
+At the moment, the Company does not use any contractual provisions to reclaim incentive components of remuneration from Executive Directors and key management personnel in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss to the Group.
 The RC's principal responsibilities are to: